Daniel Dae Kim Tackles 2020 Election Divisions In 'Belly Of The Beast'

 Actor Daniel Dae Kim: "It's not a partisan issue that we're talking about, as much as we're talking about the ways in which our democracy is changing."

-Actor Daniel Dae Kim is debuting a new political play called "Belly of the Beast" on Sunday.
-Focusing on two fictional Trump campaign executives, the play touches on the effects of social media and misinformation on democracy.
+Actor Daniel Dae Kim debuted a new political play called "Belly of the Beast" on Sunday, Nov.
+1. Focusing on two fictional Trump campaign executives, the play touches on the effects of social media and misinformation on democracy.
 Kim appears alongside actors Joel de la Fuente, Carrie Preston, Antonia Thomas and Tamlyn Tomita.

 Actor Joel de la Fuente: "Because of social media, and the acceleration of the technology around it, we are now in a position where people are having individual realities constructed for them. … It's not really just a question of one party versus another party.
 It's not a question of person 'x' versus person 'y.'
 We're talking about a technology that exists that everybody can and is using to affect our ability to make choices."